Playboy lifestyle: Famous playboys

 Porfirio Rubirosa, who died in a car crash in 1965, is an example of someone who embodied the playboy lifestyle.
 The diplomat claimed to have no time to work, being busy spending time with women, getting married briefly and in sequence to the two richest women in the world, drinking and gambling with his friends, playing polo, racing cars, and flying his airplane from party to party.
-He was linked to other famous playboys of the time, including Aly Khan; Jorge Guinle; "Baby" Francisco Pignatari; and Gunther Sachs, his acolyte, who termed himself a homo ludens.
+He was linked to other famous playboys of the time, including Aly Khan; Jorge Guinle; Francisco "Baby" Pignatari; and Gunther Sachs, his acolyte, who termed himself a homo ludens.

 Other people who adopted the playboy lifestyle included Alfonso de Portago, Barry Sheene, Hugh Hefner, Derek Jeter, Dan Bilzerian, Julio Iglesias, George Best, Adam Clayton, Imran Khan, Michael Douglas, James Hunt, Howard Hughes, Averell Harriman, Errol Flynn, Gianni Agnelli, Silvio Berlusconi, John F. Kennedy, Alessandro "Dado" Ruspoli, Carlos de Beistegui, Count Theodore Zichy, David Frost, Bernard Cornfeld, Wilt Chamberlain, George Clooney, Maurizio Zanfanti, Mario Conde, Fabrizio Corona, and Richard Harris.

 Fictional playboys include James Bond from the James Bond franchise, Patrick Melrose from Patrick Melrose, Bruce Wayne from the DC Comics Batman franchise, Tony Stark from Marvel Entertainment, Jack Donaghy from 30 Rock, and Charlie Harper from Two and a Half Men.